pedrolvr9/pedrolvr9/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
+- 🔎Currently searching for a job where can i start building my professional career -->

 ## Hi, I'm Pedro Henrique!